To Buy, all about what to do and what to expect, please read all.

 If you lived on a mountain would you need flood insurance ?
 No? so, if your breeder offers a guarantee, but not for the things most likely to occur in your chosen breed, is there any worth in that guarantee ?

 Pups should be from health tested parents.
-At Boston Terriers we do DNA test on all new lines to see that they will not breed pups that will go blind early from Juvenile cataracts, we also test for D M.
+At Boston Terriers we do DNA test on all new lines to see that they will not breed pups that will go blind early from Juvenile cataracts, we also test for any other gene related conditions we can, with new tests being added as they become available.

-Here we also x ray all males and any females from unknown lines, we check for Hemi Vertebrae and bad hip or patellae conformation.
+Here we also x ray our breeding males and any females from unknown lines, we check for Hemi Vertebrae and bad hip or patellae conformation.

 A close watch is kept on nares, ( nostrils) as closed nares are a huge part of why many dogs have breathing difficulties.